 Investing in common stock is probably the best thing you can do for your long-term wealth.
-While it’s smart to diversify your holdings in other assets to protect you from market risk, like gold or bonds, putting most of your long-term investments into stocks makes the most sense for most investors.
+While it’s smart to diversify your holdings in other assets, like gold or bonds, to protect yourself from market risk, putting most of your long-term investments into stocks makes the most sense for most investors.

-Investors have made a killing and gotten rich in the stock market for well over a century now.
+Investors have made a killing in the stock market for well over a century now.
 Do you want to be left behind?
 Or are you ready to take the plunge and start building wealth with common stock?
-Your future and your financial destiny is up to you!
+Your future – and your financial destiny – is up to you!